Pleiades777/gfort2py/README.md

 is 0-based.

-If a procedure expects an unallocted array, then pass None as the argument, otherwise pass a array of the correct shape.
+If a procedure expects an unallocted array, then pass None as the argument, otherwise pass an array of the correct shape.

 ### Derived types